 Not all output frames listed here are always produced.
-Some of them are created only on request (see Section 9.12.3, page 128).
-Here is a list of all the possible output frames, in alphabetical order, together with a list of related configuration parameters.48 slit_id: Slit identification number (see the SLIT_LOCATION_PMOS entry for a definition of the slit_id).
-Each identification appears twice, in consecutive rows: the top row refers to the top flat field spectrum edge, the bottom row to its bottom edge. c0, c1, c2,: Curvature coefficients, depending on the degree of the fitting polynomial.
+Some of them are created only on request (see Section 9.12.3, page 130).
+Here is a list of all the possible output frames, in alphabetical order, together with a list of related configuration parameters.48

+- CURV_COEFF_PMOS: table containing the coefficients of the spatial curvature fitting polynomials.
+The table columns are the following: - slit_id: Slit identification number (see the SLIT_LOCATION_PMOS entry for a definition of the slit_id).
+Each identification appears twice, in consecutive rows: the top row refers to the top flat field spectrum edge, the bottom row to its bottom edge. c0, c1, c2, ...: Curvature coefficients, depending on the degree of the fitting polynomial.